Adaptive design of experiments

 club which is to say it works well, reliably, predictably, universally has amazing tooling, but is not that fast and few modern fancy fripperies.

-…is an open source python library for scalable Bayesian optimisation.
+…is an open source python library for scalable Bayesian optimization.

-Bayesian optimisation is used for optimising black-box functions whose evaluations are usually expensive.
-Beyond vanilla optimisation techniques, Dragonfly provides an array of tools to scale up Bayesian optimisation to expensive large scale problems.
-These include features/functionality that are especially suited for high dimensional optimisation (optimising for a large number of variables), parallel evaluations in synchronous or asynchronous settings (conducting multiple evaluations in parallel), multi-fidelity optimisation (using cheap approximations to speed up the optimisation process), and multi-objective optimisation (optimising multiple functions simultaneously).
+Bayesian optimization is used for optimising black-box functions whose evaluations are usually expensive.
+Beyond vanilla optimization techniques, Dragonfly provides an array of tools to scale up Bayesian optimization to expensive large scale problems.
+These include features/functionality that are especially suited for high dimensional optimization (optimising for a large number of variables), parallel evaluations in synchronous or asynchronous settings (conducting multiple evaluations in parallel), multi-fidelity optimization (using cheap approximations to speed up the optimization process), and multi-objective optimization (optimising multiple functions simultaneously).

 Python and Fortran, open-source.